shanamatthews/static-site-generator/posts/week-notes-3-6-23.md

 - [paused] [Unsettled Ground](https://openlibrary.org/works/OL25758323W/Unsettled_Ground)
 - [finished] [Legends & Lattes](https://openlibrary.org/works/OL27591348W).
 Wow, this was so cute. a really cozy, easy read, which is just what I needed. ⭐️⭐️⭐️⭐️⭐️
 - [finished] [Tales from the Hinterland](https://openlibrary.org/works/OL20868276W/Tales_from_the_Hinterland?edition=key%3A/books/OL38807224M).
 A companion book to a series I've liked recently ([The Hazel Wood](https://openlibrary.org/works/OL19730066W/The_Hazel_Wood?edition=key%3A/books/OL26943167M)).
 Creepy short stories, took me a while to get through. ⭐️⭐️⭐️

+[1]: this is a really stupid non-joke for myself.
+I'm not a fan of commoditized productivity systems like [the GTD method](https://gettingthingsdone.com/)